Get Started with Teleport | Teleport

 -

-Sign in with the account credentials you used to activate your Teleport account.
+Sign in with the credentials you used to activate your Teleport account.

 The first time you sign in, you are prompted to add your first resource: